vokac/iam-website/content/en/blog/news/new-iam-website.md

 creating technical documentation sites, which is increasingly popular in Open Source projects.

+The new site provides new and improved documentation.

-We think moving to Docsy improved the quality of IAM documentation.
-If you find something is missing or broken, let us know by opening an issue on the [IAM Website GitHub repo][iam-website-gh].
+If you find something is missing or broken, let us know by opening an issue or suggest changes.
+The new Docsy website makes this very easy to anyone with a Github account, just see the tab on the rigth of each page.

 [docsy]: https://www.docsy.dev/
 [hugo]: https://gohugo.io/